-IUPUI Dismissal Procedures for Tenured Faculty and Librarians
+IUPUI Dismissal Procedures for Tenured Faculty and Librarians extraordinary financial exigencies of the University.

-In accord with University policy, dismissal of tenured faculty or librarians shall occur only for reasons of incompetence, serious personal or professional misconduct, or extraordinary financial exigencies of the University.
 Faculty who are not yet tenured but earning credit toward tenure are subject to review and reappointment during their probationary periods.
 A separate policy applies to these faculty: "Policies Governing Reappointment and Non-reappointment During Probationary Periods."